Election 2020: Cities And Businesses Prepare For Post-Election Unrest, Violence

 In Beverly Hills, Calif. tensions felt high already this weekend.

-Workers were busy boarding up store windows while supporters of President Trump held a "freedom rally" that was briefly disrupted by counterprotesters.
+Workers were busy boarding up store windows while supporters of President Trump held a "freedom rally" that was briefly disrupted by counter protesters.

 Police are planning to shut down Rodeo Drive Tuesday and Wednesday, but one small business owner who is not boarding up is Steve White, a 47-year old Army veteran who attended the rally wearing fatigues and a Kevlar vest.